Creating your content

 Formatting text

-When creating the body copy for your component or page, the menu bar at the top of the RTE gives you all the formatting options including hyperlinks.
-This field guide page shows you how each formatting option displays on a page:
+When creating the body copy for your component or page, the menu bar at the top of the rich text editor gives you all the formatting options including hyperlinks.

 Embedding content

-Contentful’s RTE allows you to embed content entries and media assets between paragraphs of text.
+Contentful’s rich text editor allows you to embed content entries and media assets between paragraphs of text.
 However, it does not allow text wrapping.

-Click Embed - depending which content type you’re editing, you should be able to select Entry, which lets you add content that fits what you’re editing (eg a table into a press release page), or select Asset to add an image from the Media library for your Contentful space (see the guide to using the Media library).
+Click Embed - depending which content type you’re editing, you can select Entry, and add content that fits what you’re editing (e.g., a table into a press release page).
+Select Asset to add an image from the Media library (see the guide to using the Media library).

 To edit or remove embedded content, click the 3 dots on the block’s right edge.
 If you select Edit, that entry will open as an overlay.